WELCOME TO

 good display height is also a matter that we have appreciated.
 Scape height is in proportion with

 the clump as a whole.
-Nice 3-4
+Nice 3-4 way branching with an

-22 buds.
-Rock hardy,
+buds.
+Rock

-settles in well and quickly makes a substantial clump.
+hardy, settles in well and quickly makes a substantial clump.
 And on warm summer days C.O.J. often

 has a noticeable fragrance.